-Emma Watson Reveals Important Hidden Message In ‘Beauty And The Beast’
+Emma Watson Talks Feminism In 'Beauty And The Beast'

 We're just days away from the worldwide premiere of the live-action remake of "Beauty and the Beast," and the anticipation is palpable.

 But, before you go into the theater on March 17 expecting to see just another Disney classic come to life, you need to read what Emma Watson, who plays Belle, had to say about the film's hidden feminist message.

 The 26-year-old actress recently chatted with Mashable about how Belle's love of books is the foundation for the movie's hidden message about feminism and literacy.